xdv/divvy-data-api/README.md

 # Setup #

-Setup for the Ripple Charts API on top of HBase is not currently documented.
+Setup for the Divvy Charts API on top of HBase is not currently documented.

 ## Start API Service ##